Persons with dementia start needing constant care. Families often need trained attendants to handle full-time care.

 - Obtain a list of local services by surfing the Internet using keywords and the name of the city, such as “home nursing Bangalore”, “dementia care Bangalore”, “old age homes Bangalore.”

 - While searching online, try out various versions of the city name in searches, such as Bangalore, Bengaluru, Bengalooru.
-So, a search could be “old age homes Bangalore” or “dementia Bengaluru” or “nurses Bangalore” or “home care Bangalore”, etc.
+So, a search could be “old age homes Bangalore” or “dementia Bengaluru” or “nurses Bangalore” or “home care Bangalore”, and so on.

 - Online city directories may have some information.